 Hiking the Classic Inca Trail to Machu Picchu is on every hiker’s bucket list, but should you do it?
 It is indeed challenging, but it has been completed by thousands of people.
-Chances are good that you can do it too, provided you are not extremely overweight or have health issues that preclude you.
+Chances are good that you can do it too, provided you are reasonably fit and you don’t have any health issues that preclude you.
 Depending on your level of fitness, it will be challenging for some people and quite moderate for others.

 The 30-mile hike, which runs through the Andes Mountains, is a high altitude trek, topping at around 13,829 feet (4215 m) above sea level.
 Along the trail, the terrain itself is challenging and the altitude makes breathing more difficult and the physical effort more strenuous.
 In order to make hiking at elevation more comfortable and less exhausting, it is important to train both physically and mentally before your trip to Peru.